adamk72/haskelladventure_sandbox/README.md

 ## Todos

 - [x] Pull list of adventures from a text file and initially display on screen.
-- [] Update help text with list of adventures so that --help shows them
+- [x] Update help text with list of adventures so that --help shows them.
 - [] Allow user to input one of those adventure as a command line argument and then display content from a second file associated with that name.
+- [] (Low) Add a more complete description of the adventures in the help.